nayyaung9/nayyaung9/README.md

 ##### Hi there 🧑‍💻, I'm Nay Yaung Lin Lakk:

--   :mortar_board: Current working at Evolve Technology
+-   :mortar_board: Current working at Home as a Freelancer
 -   :ringed_planet: Looking forward to contribute organization project
 -   :speech_balloon: Ask me about web development, ubuntu commands and full stack
 -   :mailbox: You can reach me with the links below